coderrio/Coderr.Client.WinForms/README.md

 [![VSTS](https://1tcompany.visualstudio.com/_apis/public/build/definitions/75570083-b1ef-4e78-88e2-5db4982f756c/16/badge)]() [![NuGet](https://img.shields.io/nuget/dt/codeRR.Client.WinForms.svg?style=flat-square)]()

-This library will detect all unhandled exceptions in ASP.NET MVC v5 based applications and report them to your codeRR server (or your account at https://coderrapp.com).
+This library will detect all unhandled exceptions in WinForms based applications and report them to your codeRR server.

+## Built in error page
 ![The built in error page](docs/screenshot.png)

+## Example of captured screenshot when an exception was detected
 ![Captured screenshot when an exception was thrown](docs/context-data.png)

 # Installation